peterrod54/Utilities/README.md

 The purpose of this project is to provide an assortment of Windows tools to assist in managing your environment.
 Below is a description of each utility.

+## Network Shares

+### Description

+This utility does an audit of Access-Controls (ACL) of network shares.
+This utility works on a per network share basis.
+Please contact me if you're interested in an Enterprise-wide solution.

 ## Software Inventory

 ### Description